Fri, May 9 to Sun, May 18

 Take in the expanse of Calgary and beyond from atop the tall tower

 Your Tour Director leads you on a sightseeing tour of Calgary, site of the 1988 Winter Olympics.
-Tour the Olympic Park in the Arts District and stroll down Stevens Avenue, Calgary’s most famous shopping destination.
+Tour the Olympic Park and stroll down Steven Avenue, Calgary’s most famous shopping destination.
 Enjoy soaring views of the city from the Calgary Tower.
 Transfer to Banff this afternoon, and catch your first glimpse of the awe-inspiring Banff National Park, one of the natural wonders of the world.
 Enjoy an included dinner this evening.

 Soar to the top of Sulphur Mountain for a panoramic view of Banff